Articvolt/Articvolt/README.md

 I am a dedicated web developer with a deep passion for technology and innovation.
 From an early age, I was captivated by the limitless possibilities of computing, which led me to immerse myself in the ever-evolving world of software development.

-🎓 My Educational Journey
+## 🎓 My Educational Journey

 I transitioned into web development through professional training programs, acquiring strong skills in modern development practices:

-2022-2023: Completed a Web & Mobile Developer (DWWM - Level V) professional certification.
+**2022-2023**: Completed a Web & Mobile Developer (DWWM - Level V) professional certification.

-2023-2024: Pursued an Application Designer & Developer (CDA - Level VI) certification through an apprenticeship.
+**2023-2024**: Pursued an Application Designer & Developer (CDA - Level VI) certification through an apprenticeship.

-Currently working at ATI4Group as a full-time web developer, specializing in Magento 2.
+Currently working at ATI4Group as a full-time web developer, specializing in **Magento 2**.

-## 🌐 Mes réseaux sociaux:
+## 🌐 Connect with Me:

 <p align="center">
   <br/>